davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.cc/index.md

     > 3979 2504 2821 9432
     ```

 - Next, you'll want to start writing another method called `validate()` that returns a `boolean` and inputs nothing.
-The algorithm you're about to write is known as [Luhn's Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) and it's implemented in just about every credit-card reading device in the world!
-It gets complicated though, so you should read through this whole section before starting to code.
+The algorithm you're about to write is known as [Luhn's Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) and it's implemented in just about every credit-card reading device in the world! **It gets complicated, so you should read through this whole section before starting to code.**

-  - **Step 1:** Starting with the right-most digit of the `payload`, double that digit and moving left,  double every other digit that you encounter.
-Of the numbers that you doubled, add all digits of those numbers up (for instance, `18` becomes `1 + 8 == 9`).
-Now sum up all the digits including the checksum.
-Then take `s % 10`, where `s` is the sum from the previous step.
-If the modulo is zero, then the credit number is valid.
-Otherwise, it's invalid.
+  - **Step 1:** I would start by creating a copy of `payload` array, because you'll be modifying the numbers.
+Then working off the copy, starting with the right-most digit, double that digit and moving left, double every other digit that you encounter.

-  - For instance, let's say that I entered my 16-digit credit card info manually into an online form: 3979250428219432.
-The payload is 397925042821943 and the checksum is the last number of my credit card number: 2.
-Starting from the right-most digit of the payload, we'll double every other digit to obtain the results for "Step 1" below:
+  - For instance, let's say that I entered my 16-digit credit card info manually into an online form: `3979250428219432`.
+The payload is `397925042821943` and the checksum is `2`.
+Starting with the right-most digit of the payload, we'll double every other digit (including `3`) to obtain the results for "Step 1" below:

     <table border="1">
       <tr>